SerGreen/Appacker/README.md

 3. Extracts `packer.exe` and `unpacker.exe` from its own `exe` into the temp folder B
 4. Extracts all the appended files from its own `exe` into the temp folder A
 5. Runs the main executable of the extracted app (for `CoolApp.exe` it's `Launcher.exe`) and waits for it to finish
-6. Launches the `packer.exe` from temp folder B and finishes
+6. Launches the `packer.exe` from temp folder B and quits
 7. Packer takes all the files from the temp folder A and packs them into a new package.
 New package replaces the original `CoolApp.exe`
 8. Packer deletes the temp folder A
-9. Packer launches new `CoolApp.exe` with the special flag `-killme` and asks it to delete the temp folder B (because `packer.exe` can't delete itself); packer finishes
+9. Packer launches new `CoolApp.exe` with the special flag `-killme` and asks it to delete the temp folder B (because `packer.exe` can't delete itself); packer quits
-10. New `CoolApp.exe` deletes temp folder B and finishes
+10. New `CoolApp.exe` deletes temp folder B and quits

 ## Solution structure
 * `Appacker` &mdash; WinForms main application project